 About ripple and noise

-AC/DC Power Adapters — Desktop & Wall-Mount, this is a feature page about ripple and noise in switching power supplies.
-It provides basic knowledge about ripple and noise, and explains their relationship with the AC/DC Power Adapters — Desktop & Wall-Mount.
-If you have any questions, please feel free to .
+AC/DC Power Adapter, this is a feature page about ripple and noise in switching power supplies.
+It provides basic knowledge about ripple and noise and describes their relationship with AC/DC Power Adapter.
+If you have any questions, please feel free to contact us.

-“Ripple” and “Noise” are items that indicate the performance of an AC adapter, and they are listed in our specifications as follows (excerpt from the product specifications of Unifive).
+"Ripple" and "Noise" are items that indicate the performance of an AC/DC Power Adapter.
+In our specifications, they are described as follows.
+(Excerpt from UNIFIVE Products specifications)

 |---|---|---|---|---|